Geetha63/MS-Teams-Scripts/PolicyPackageAssignment/README.md

 # Parameters

+`-isLicensed`

+Whether or not the user has any licenses assigned

+Type: SkuPartNumber

 # Inputs

 Client_Id, Client_Secret, Tenantid

 # Procedure to run the script

-   To excute `PolicyPackageAssignment` download/copy and paste the script into powersell
+   To excute `PolicyPackageAssignment` download/copy and paste the script into powershell

    Provide the input parameters client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script